harmony-one/h/progress/rikako-hatoya.md

+2025-02-10 Tue: Sync with Li, discussion on AI agents and trading strategies.
+Worked on forking near intents contracts.

 2025-02-09 Mon: Scoped out few possible ideas from Defi report.
 Researched personal on-chain finance and end-to-end finance products that have good reputation but has not been introduced yet to on-chain.

 ---